-This report is intended solely for the information and use of the Board of Directors, management, the specified lender clients, and the U.S. Department of Education and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the Board of Directors and management of ISM, the specified lender clients, and the U.S. Department of Education and is not intended to be and should not be used by anyone other than these specified parties.